Testing Symmetry for Bivariate Copulas using Bernstein Polynomials: Finite sample performance

 \section{Finite sample performance}

-\n The finite sample performance is investigated in this section.
-All the tests were conducted with $500$ repetitions under $\alpha = 5\%$ nominal level using $ H=200 $ multiplier replicates, also since the statistics shown in~\thmref{thm:2} involve integration, a discrete approximation is applied with $20\times 20$ grids on $[0, 1]^2$.
-To show the improvement of empirical Bernstein copulas tests, empirical level and power of the proposed tests were compared with tests in~\cite{Genest2012}.
+\n The finite sample performance of the proposed testing procedure is investigated in this section through a Monte Carlo experiment.
+All the tests were conducted with $500$ repetitions under $5\%$ nominal level using $ H=200 $ multiplier replicates, also since the statistics shown in~\thmref{thm:2} involve integration, a discrete approximation is applied with size of integration grid $N=20$ (i.e. $20\times 20$ points on $[0, 1]^2$).